Music Composition, History, and Theory

 Incoming undergraduates who hold scores of 4 or 5 on the Advanced Placement Examination in Music Theory will receive credit by examination for TH 141 Musicianship I. Students receiving credit for TH 141 are eligible to take a placement test to determine if credit by examination may be granted for additional theory courses.

-The curriculum for the undergraduate Theory/Composition major is designed to foster individual creative ability and to develop a broad and informed musicianship along with a knowledge of the literature of all periods.
+The curriculum for the undergraduate Bachelor of Arts in Music (B.A.M.) major with a Composition Studies Concentration is designed to foster individual creative ability and to develop a broad and informed musicianship along with a knowledge of the literature of all periods.
+Students will take TH 237: Composition Class, and a selection of two courses chosen from: TH 253: Orchestration, TH 255: Song Writing, TH 259: Electroacoustic Music, and TH 424: Choral and Instrumental Arranging.
+Students also attend Department Forums and participate in Composition Concerts and other Department events.
 The department welcomes diversity of compositional styles and esthetic viewpoints and encourages exploration on the part of its students.
-The program culminates with a recital of original music written while a student is enrolled at Westminster.

 Composition Primary: Graduate